infor-cloud/xtendm3/docs/documentation/api-specification/session-api.md

 pass along these elements into another extension or access it later in the same session.

-The scope of this storage is limited to the session, which means that once the session is terminated all stored information will be deleted from the memory.
+The scope of this storage is limited to the session, which means that once the session is terminated all stored information will be deleted from memory.

 A session is started when a program starts by user interaction i.e. from the menu.
 Subsequent programs that are started as a result of related